-"The emergence, in a good way, of an alternative model can contribute to efficiency gains and greater well-being of citizens, but it implies taking care of the risks and that is the responsibility of the Central Bank.
+'The Uruguayan financial system has a great international reputation, evaluated from different perspectives in terms of strength, stability, solvency and its methodology for preventing money launof an alternative model can contribute to efficiency gains and greater well-being of citizens, but it implies taking care of the risks and that is the responsibility of the Central Bank.
 Our approach is both proactive and constructive."